Equal Opportunity Events

 (For reimbursements for travels to and from Academic Platform workshops, please use the following form (you must be logged in to view/download it): http://nccr-planets.ch/reimbursement-for-travels-to-and-from-academic-platform-workshops)

-Lunch talk with Dr. Nilima Chowdhury with results from research project about gender equity and well-being at PlanetS, see presentation here (you must be logged in.)
+Workshop with Dr. Nilima Chowdhury ‘How to survive in science – tools for well-being, see presentation here (you must be logged in.)

 December 2018 & June 2019, Bern